-In addition, we will evaluate a method to choose the minimum amount of the most significant eigenvectors, not considering only the eigenvalues as mentioned in this work, but the accuracy and reduced time for classification.
-The new version of MFS-CNN will handle reasonably a high number of samples and classes, outperforming the current drawback.
+In addition, we will evaluate a method to choose the minimum amount of the most significant eigenvectors, not considering only the eigen values as mentioned in this work, but the accuracy and reduced time for classification.
+The new version of AMFC will handle reasonably many samples and classes, outperforming the current drawback.